-Joe Dejmal, co-owner of Dale's Fish 'N' Fun, asked what happened to the stations
+Joe Dejmal, co-owner of Dale's Fish 'N' Fun, asked what happened to the stapeople want to put their name on a list for some meat, the department will be giving it out.

 You would think that when three deer have tested positive in the county, he said, the department would have mandatory check stations.